nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoSequenceDiagram](images/UndoSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: <b>Note:</b> The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>

 The `redo` command does the opposite — it calls `Model#redoApplicationBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the application book to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `applicationBookStateList.size() - 1`, pointing to the latest application book state, then there are no undone ApplicationBook states to restore.
-The `redo` command uses `Model#canRedoApplicationBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: <b>Note:</b> If the <code>currentStatePointer</code> is at index <code>applicationBookStateList.size() - 1</code>, pointing to the latest application book state, then there are no undone ApplicationBook states to restore.
+The <code>redo</code> command uses <code>Model#canRedoApplicationBook()</code> to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the application book, such as `list`, will usually not call `Model#commitApplicationBook()`, `Model#undoApplicationBook()` or `Model#redoApplicationBook()`.
+Commands that do not modify the application book, such as `list`, will not call `Model#commitApplicationBook()`, `Model#undoApplicationBook()` or `Model#redoApplicationBook()`.
 Thus, the `applicationBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitApplicationBook()`.
 Since the `currentStatePointer` is not pointing at the end of the `applicationBookStateList`, all application book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/Google …​` command.
+Reason: It no longer makes sense to redo the `add c/Google …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)